michaltomczuk/docker_swarm_ansible/Readme.md

 node3                     running (virtualbox)
 ```

-We can also try to SSH to those vms using
+We can also try to SSH to those vms using ssh command

 ```bash